pnp/cli-microsoft365/docs/docs/cmd/aad/o365group/o365group-report-activityfilecounts.md

 ------|-----------
 `--help`|output usage information
 `-p, --period <period>`|The length of time over which the report is aggregated.
-Supported values `D7,D30,D90,D180` `-f, --outputFile [outputFile]`|Path to the file where the Microsoft 365 Groups activities across group workloads report should be stored in
-`--query [query]`|JMESPath query string.
+Supported values `D7,D30,D90,D180` `--query [query]`|JMESPath query string.
 See [http://jmespath.org/](http://jmespath.org/) for more information and examples `-o, --output [output]`|Output type. `text,json`.
 Default `text` `--verbose`|Runs command with verbose logging